hmcts/pip-data-models/README.md

 This repository contains the models used throughout CaTH application.

-This project produces a single maven artefact, pushed up to jitpack, which is then used by other CaTH services.
+This project produces a single maven artefact, pushed up to Azure DevOps Artifacts, which is then used by other CaTH services.

 ## Getting Started